brubsby/cozyvec/README.md

 Paper sizes are defined [here](https://github.com/brubsby/cozyvec/blob/master/desktop/sources/scripts/papersizes.js), create an issue or PR if you'd like me to add another standardized paper size to select from.

 You can also call `paper|ppr(width_mm, height_mm[, name[, is_portrait]])` at the beginning of your script to define a custom size for your plot.

+## Contributing

+Please [create an issue](https://github.com/brubsby/cozyvec/issues/new) if you have questions about behavior, find a bug, or want to make a feature/paper size request!
+I will also accept PR's, but might edit them first!